terraref/computing-pipeline/README.md

 ### Terms of Use

 Project wide - if any code or data do not have clear terms of reuse, please request that the author provide one.
-We use [UI NCSA Open Source License](https://opensource.org/licenses/NCSA), by default and also recommend [MIT](https://opensource.org/licenses/MIT) and [BSD](https://opensource.org/licenses/BSD-2-Clause)*
+We use [BSD 3 Clause by default](https://opensource.org/licenses/BSD-3-Clause).

 <a href="http://creativecommons.org/licenses/by/4.0/" rel=
     "license"><img alt="Creative Commons License" src=